The HUDDIG machine’s versatility increases profit for Lockwood Construction

 "The reversed drive is the number one reason for us to drive HUDDIG.
 Other types of construction machines do not have this feature that makes you go from clumsy to versatile.
 When performing all kinds of service jobs, digging deep sewer water, grading roads, shoulders, etc., it is indispensable."

 Versatile machines and skilled people give a competitive advantage and increase profit.

 As a fairly small company, we can compete with big contractors thanks to high technology, versatile machines, and very skilled operators.
-A backhoe is an excellent support machine in many projects.
+A excavator is an excellent support machine in many projects.
 The HUDDIG machine's versatility increases profit because I can replace three machines with one – going from five machines to two in a project makes a huge difference to profit, and this has been the case for us since investing in a HUDDIG.